 Any account of indigenous belief systems in the Western Cape must therefore balance academic research with respect for local identities, complexity, and continuity.

-You may be interested in Healing traditions of the indigenous people of the Western Cape
+You may be interested in the healing traditions of the indigenous people of the Western Cape

 South African medicinal plants